-In November, after most of the roads have closed to wheeled vehicles (the road between the North Entrance at Gardiner, Montana, to the Northeast Entrance at Silver Gate and Cooke City, Montana remains open year-round) and while the roads are being prepared for winter use, a brief period of day-use bicycling, walking, jogging, roller blades, roller skis, and similar means of non-motorized travel are permitted, as conditions allow, on the following sections of the Grand Loop Road:
+In November after most of the roads have closed to wheeled vehicles and while the roads are being prepared for winter use, a brief period of day-use bicycling, walking, jogging, roller blading, roller skiing, and similar means of non-motorized travel may be permitted on the following sections of the Grand Loop Road:

 - East Entrance to the east end of Sylvan Pass (six mile corner)

 - Tower Junction to the Chittenden Road